Search this site

-Today, after four years, memories of his estranged son has come gushing to him.
-The memories of a son who had caused him so much misery, ruined his home, and brought him dishonour, were unbearable; but Bhaktsingh, drowning in the bottomless sea of despair and grief, clung to the memories like a sinking man who clutches at a straw.
+Today, after four years, memories of his estranged son came gushing to him.
+The memories of a son who had caused him so much misery, ruined his home, and brought him dishonour; but Bhaktsingh, drowning in the bottomless sea of despair and grief, clung to the memories like a sinking man who clutches at a straw.
 What has become of the boy?
 He may be bad, but he is my son after all.
 He will at least shed a few tears when I die.
 Oh!
 I never showed him any affection, but punished him for the smallest mischief.
 Bhaktsingh remembered how he had hung the boy upside down simply because he had entered the kitchen without washing his feet.
-Bhaktsingh remembered the times when he had slapped the boy for speaking loudly.
+Bhaktsingh remembered the times when he had slapped the boy just because he had spoken loudly.
 I have been punished for not loving my son.
-How can a family remain strong if there was no love among the members?
+How can a family remain united if there was no love among the members?

 It is a pleasant morning.
 With the new day, the sun has brought forth fresh hope; today, its rays are more gentle and soothing than usual.
 The caress of the breeze is softer, the sky appears more delightful, the trees are greener, and the chirping of the birds sound much sweeter.
 The entire nature is painted in the colours of hope.
 But, Bhaktsingh is engulfed in darkness!

-All of a sudden he saw an army officer on horseback coming towards the prison - he was attired in a khaki uniform, and an impressive turban sat on his head.
+Shortly, he saw an army officer on horseback coming towards the prison; he was attired in a khaki uniform, and an impressive turban sat on his head.
 There was grace and poise in the manner in which the officer rode his horse; a vehicle followed the horse.
 The prison guards clicked their heels and smartly saluted the officer.

 The army officer looked around for a while, dismounted from the horse, and walked straight up to him.
 Bhaktsingh stared at the officer's face searchingly, and stood up astonished.
 "Oh my son!
 Jagatsingh!"